Wong Keen: Formation series (1997–1999)

-The Formation series can be traced to Wong's Vietnam paintings, where he described his lotus oil paintings as "formations" (构成 (構成, Gòuchéng)) in interviews.
+The Formation series can be traced to Wong's Vietnam paintings, where he described his lotus oil paintings as "formations" (zh) in interviews.
 This series is centred on the subject matter of lotuses and the compositional potentials of its form, whether in the textures of its leaves or petals or the way its stalks section the image.
 Though some commentaries have posited on the symbolism of the lotus ("Buddhist imagery" and "Chinese aesthetic heritage") and marked "a return to content and symbolism in the artist's work", others have argued that "Wong Keen's adoption of the lotus as a recurring motif has less to do with its spiritual symbolism than the multitudinous form it affords as a vehicle for expressing form and colour".

 The Formation series is diverse in media, straddling oil on canvas, acrylic on canvas, Chinese ink and acrylic on rice paper, and oil on paper.
 Wong's use of acrylic paint in place of or in conversation with traditional Chinese pigments is especially notable, as he "took to exploring more opaque and weightier body in the form of oil or acrylic paint to render an affective subtlety more usually associated with Chinese ink-wash".